Samay9812/International-study-expense/README.md

 https://medium.com/@samayj705/from-lockdown-curiosity-to-data-driven-living-my-journey-into-analytics-663ab5e66ec3

+Note on Privacy

+⚠️ Some details in the dashboard (including specific values) have been intentionally hidden or anonymised to protect personal and financial privacy.
+The core structure, logic, and visualisations remain representative of the real data.

 **Personal Finance Dashboard (Power BI)**

 This project is a Power BI dashboard designed to track and manage my personal finances as an international student in Australia.
 It captures key spending and earning metrics over a 2-year period, helping me understand financial patterns and make better budgeting decisions.